danderson00/socket/README.md

 npm i @x/socket
 ```

-No socket implementation is provided out of the box and must be installed along with `@x/socket`.
+No socket server implementation is provided out of the box and must be installed along with `@x/socket`.
 The
 [`ws Websocket package`](https://www.npmjs.com/package/ws) has been heavily tested and is recommended for Node.js
 and browser usage.